Follow NEC in social media to stay current:

 A: No. Faculty audition comments are confidential.

 A: Our new Student Life and Performance Center is opening for Fall 2017!
 This facility will feature a residence hall for all first- and second-year NEC undergrads plus a new dining hall, library, and performance and rehearsal spaces.
 The NEC Residence Hall provides double rooms, with a small number of single rooms and graduate suites.
 All students residing in the hall are on a meal plan.

 Q: Do I have to live in the Residence Hall?

-A: All new undergraduate students, including transfers, are required to live in the Residence Hall for their first year.
-Undergraduate students who are married, over age 21, or living at home with parent(s) at their permanent address in the Boston area may request an exemption from this requirement.
+A: All new undergraduate students, including transfers, are required to live in the Residence Hall for their first and second years of enrollment.
+Undergraduate students who are married, over age 21, or living at home with parent(s) at their permanent address in the Boston area may request an exemption.

 Q: Do you have campus tours?

 A: Yes.
 We offer tours at 11am, Monday through Friday throughout the year.
 If you are interested in scheduling a campus tour, please fill out the NEC Tour Request form.